 - Lockdown will be announced by intercom, public address system, or otherwise.
 Do not use codes.
 Call 911 and report your situation.
-Consider a lockout for adjacent school buildings as well. - Immediately gather students from hall ways and areas near your room into your classroom or office.
+Lockdown adjacent school buildings as well. - Immediately gather students from hall ways and areas near your room into your classroom or office.
 This includes common areas and restrooms immediately adjacent to your classroom. - Lock Classroom door(s) and have students take a seated position on the floor next to the wall out of view from the door window.
-Stay out of sight. - Do Not cover window. - Leave the window blinds and lights as they are. - Document and Attend to any injuries as well as possible. - No One should be allowed to enter or leave a classroom or office under any circumstances. - Do not answer or communicate through your locked door. - Do not allow anyone into your 'secured' area. - Do not answer a classroom telephone. - Do not respond to a Fire Alarm unless imminent signs of fire are observed.
+Stay out of sight. - Do Not cover the window. - Lights Off - Document and Attend to any injuries as well as possible. - No One should be allowed to enter or leave a classroom or office under any circumstances. - Do not answer or communicate through your locked door. - Do not allow anyone into your 'secured' area. - Do not answer a classroom telephone. - Do not respond to a Fire Alarm unless imminent signs of fire are observed.
 Doing so could compromise the safety of those already secured. - Do Not talk within your secured area, except only as absolutely necessary. - Do Not respond to the intercom, public address system, or other announcements. - Take Attendance include additions.
 Missing students' last known locations should be noted.
-Keep this record for when you are released from the lockdown. - Lockdown will end ONLY when you are physically released from your room by emergency responders or other authority.\
+Keep this record for when you are released from the lockdown. - Lockdown will end ONLY when you are physically released from your room by emergency responders or other authority.

-\Responding law enforcement should have master key to conduct the release.
+Responding law enforcement should have a master key to conduct the release.
 Do not rely on school personnel with keys to be available to assist in the release.